pdhruvii/VolunteerHub/README.md

 A key lesson was how simple Docker Swarm is once you understand placement constraints and overlay networks.
 Getting the database to stay on the manager node with the attached volume took only one line in docker-stack.yml, yet it completely solved data persistence across redeployments.
 We now see why Swarm is perfect for small-to-medium production workloads instead of jumping straight to Kubernetes, especially for projects like VolunteerHub.

 We also learned that real operational reliability comes from repetitive automation.
-Writing the tedious backup.sh and restore_latest.sh scripts helped us restore everything in under sixty seconds with one command, improving efficiency significantly.
-The same goes for the GitHub Actions pipeline as well, since we are able to update production automatically with zero downtime with every push (instead of SSHing and typing in docker stack deploy everytime).
+Writing the tedious backup.sh and restore_latest.sh scripts helped us restore everything in under a minute with one command, improving efficiency significantly.
+The same goes for the GitHub Actions pipeline as well, since we are able to update production automatically with zero downtime with every push.

 Working without a frontend forced us to make the API extremely clean and well-documented, which was a good decision.
 Testing with Postman, Thunder Client, and curl is faster than any UI, and we now believe that building a solid, versioned REST API first is the right way to develop almost any full-stack project.
 We were also reminded that secrets management matters even for a course project, as taught in class.
 Using GitHub repository secrets for Docker Hub credentials and the Droplet SSH key, and never committing anything sensitive, made the CI/CD pipeline feel truly production-grade.